Shopify/polaris/UNRELEASED.md

 ### Deprecations

-- Passing a React Element into the Icon component is now deprecated ([#1042](https://github.com/Shopify/polaris-react/pull/1042))
+- Passing a React Element into the Icon component is now deprecated in favor of passing a React Component ([#1042](https://github.com/Shopify/polaris-react/pull/1042))
 - The untrusted prop in the Icon component is now deprecated ([#1042](https://github.com/Shopify/polaris-react/pull/1042))